Skip to Main Content

 Make sure you’re clear on how your lecturer wants you to use and reference generative AI tools if you use them.
 The University has provided guidance for students on how to approach use of AI.
 Otherwise you run the risk of Turnitin designating all of your work as AI-generated.

 As part of your university journey, you need to learn how to communicate in an academic way suitable to your discipline.
 This is an essential skill that you must develop.
 It will help you to strengthen your critical thinking, evaluation and analysis skills.
 It also builds your communication skills so that you can confidently interact with subject matter experts.
 Generative AI tools cannot do these things for you.
+For help with these skills, visit Academic Learning Support on the University of Newcastle website.

 It is important to remember the concept of 'garbage in, garbage out'.
 This can often apply to the training data that underpins generative AI tools:

 AI tools can only reflect the data they have been trained on, much like humans.
-To learn more, watch the video below:

 A number of ethical issues have been raised around AI tools, including the data on which they have been trained: